-At The Estate Planning Law Center, we take over the legal aspects of closing a loved one’s estate, allowing families to take the time they need to grieve.
+At The Estate Planning Law Center, our Woodland Hills probate lawyer take over the legal aspects of closing a loved one’s estate, allowing families to take the time they need to grieve.
 Whether the estate must go through probate or trust administration, we can transfer assets to beneficiaries and ensure that your loved one’s wishes are followed with minimum disruption to your life.
 Call us today to schedule your initial consultation with California probate attorney Richard M. Seff.

-We Are Here to Guide You Through Probate or Trust Administration in California
+We Are Here to Guide You Through Probate or Trust Administration in Los Angeles California

 Although many of the same steps are involved in probate and trust administration, there are a few important differences in these two ways to settle a deceased person’s estate.
 Probate is a court process that is required to transfer assets when money and belongings are in the deceased’s name only.
 An executor is named to present a list of all the deceased’s holdings to the court, who will then subtract any outstanding debts from the estate before releasing the rest to beneficiaries.
 Some of the disadvantages to probate are that the proceedings are public record, it is often expensive, and it can take a long time before assets are distributed.